janelia-flyem/diced/README.md

 and exploits modern large-scale distributed storage on the cloud.
 In this way, it is possible to use DICED for massive, high-throughput reads, without requiring an expensive disk solution to improve throughput to a single hdf file.

+This package currently allows data to be stored into Google Cloud Storage or on a local filesystem.

 ## Installation